 With a few exceptions (like vinyl cheapies and couple of early Gumotex), IKs have removable seats.
 That’s just as well as very often that’s exactly what you want to do before replacing them with something more comfortable, less bulky or lighter.
 If you’re happy with your boat’s seat/s, read no further.
 If you think they could be improved, read on.

 Or the Grabner pictured above had an unadjustable and bend-prone curved alloy backrest bar, even worse.
-L air-seats didn’t really work because when you’re pushed against the backrest it collapsed down on itself.
-And if you leant back the seat base would pivot up like an office chain.
+L air-seats didn’t work because when you push against the backrest it collapses down on itself.
+And if you lean back the seat base would pivot up like an office chain.

-To provide proper support a backrest needs to be stiff and restrained higher up off the side tubes.
-This requires fitting additional mounts on a boat’s hull, but it’s worth it.
-Years ago it was one of the first adaptions I did to my Sunny, after changing the stock seats for an Aire Cheetah model.
-I could now lean back but not tip back
+To provide proper support a backrest needs to be stiff and attached to the top of the side tubes.
+This may require fixing mounts on a boat’s hull, but it’s worth it.
+Years ago it was one of the first mods I did to my Sunny, after changing the rubbish stock seats for an Aire Cheetah model.
+I could now lean back but not tip back.

 You will also find that an IK is far more comfortable and paddling more efficient if you are sat a bit higher than your heels, as shown by the two cool cats below.
 Balance is improved and especially if you’re well fed, you’re able to articulate your torso with less effort to get a good draw off the paddle.

 A seat base and a backrest perform different functions.
 The former supports most of your weight; a backrest simply pressing against the small of your back provides all the support needed for a good paddling posture.
 Anything taller is not really unnecessary.